-- to provide a pedagogical situation where faculty can mentor students as they explore a question of mutual interest (so enrollment is limited); - to provide curricular freedom for exploration of a question of particular interest for faculty and students; - to provide opportunities for faculty development within the limited curricular environment of The Seattle School particular topics of interest to the faculty offering them and the students taking them.
-Such courses are intended to provide students with a small-group (less than 15 students), in-depth, integrative study experience, and to provide faculty and students with an opportunity to pursue particular research interests.
-Such teaching opportunities are limited to Core faculty or by the discretion of the Associate Dean of Teaching & Learning.
+- to provide a pedagogical situation where faculty can mentor students as they explore a question of mutual interest (so enrollment is limited); - to provide curricular freedom for exploration of a question of particular interest for faculty and students;

+• to provide opportunities for faculty development within the limited curricular environment of The Seattle School

+Advanced Seminar courses are designed by the faculty whom the Provost and Dean of Teaching & Learning assigns to teach them.
+They are seminar courses for upper level students on particular topics of interest to the faculty offering them and the students taking them.
+Such courses are intended to provide students with a small group (less than 15 students), in-depth, integrative study experience, and to provide faculty and students with an opportunity to pursue particular research interests.
+Such teaching opportunities are limited to Core faculty or by the discretion of the Dean of Teaching & Learning.